Men Could Be Hysterical, Too

 Two years later, Payen’s warnings were corroborated by physician Guillaume Duchenne de Boulogne (for whom a major form of muscular dystrophy is named).
 Duchenne published the first known report of the damage carbon disulfide can do to the nervous system.
 In a presentation to the Medical-Surgical Society of Paris, Duchenne said that carbon disulfide exposure among vulcanization workers seemed to cause disease “resembling general paresis of the insane,” or syphilis of the brain.

 Evidence piled on in 1856, when a professor of medicine at the University of Paris named Auguste Delpech reported several cases of carbon disulfide poisoning to the French Academy of Medicine.
 The symptoms ranged from disturbing dreams to compromised memory to mania.
 The cases were so fascinating that he turned the focus of his career to carbon disulfide.
-In a medical newspaper, he told of 27-year-old Victor Delacroix, who after just three months of working with carbon disulfide in the rubber industry, appeared aged beyond his years and whose “sexual desire and erections were abolished.”
+In a medical newspaper, he told of a 27-year-old who, after just three months of working with carbon disulfide in the rubber industry, appeared prematurely aged and whose “sexual desire and erections were abolished.”

 By 1863, Delpech had accrued enough case studies to write a 100-plus-page paper on the dangers of carbon disulfide, particularly among workers in balloon and condom factories.
 He observed two distinct phases of intoxication: a period of mental disturbance followed by disruptions of the distal nerves, causing weakness and numbness in the extremities.
 Hypersexuality gave way to impotence, bypassing the middle ground.
 Chronicling these effects put Delpech at the front of the emerging discipline of the science of the mind.